 Robert is particularly interested in how entrepreneurship is being used for development in both the 'Global North' and 'Global South' and is actively supporting the Entrepreneurship Educator Foundation for East Africa.

-He is the lead for the Entrepreneurship Research Group, part of the KITE centre at Newcastle University.
-He is also the deputy Strategic Group Head for the Marketing, Operations and Systems discipline group at the Newcastle University Business School.
+He is the Head of the Marketing, Operations and Systems discipline group at the Newcastle University Business School.

 Robert is interested specifically in rural entrepreneurship in both the developed and developing context, enterprise education and the evaluation of entrepreneurship and innovation programmes.